Letter-Join Handwriting: A Complete School Review

 What Does Letter-Join Cost for Schools?

 Letter-Join offers annual school subscriptions that provide full access to all resources, tools, and updates throughout the academic year.
 Pricing varies based on school size and specific needs, with options for single schools or multi-academy trusts.
-Schools can request customized quotes that include training and implementation support.
+Schools can request customised quotes that include training and implementation support.

 8 classroom accounts with access to PCs, IWBs and iPads/tablets at school and at home costs £348 (+ VAT) in the first year and £248 (+ VAT) in subsequent years.
 Home access is included with the school subscription.
 The Letter-join Tablet Edition is available for free with all school subscriptions.